benjaminnarin/pandoc_resume/src/resume.md

 **Electrical Team Lead**, Oregon State Mars Rover Team (October 2011 - July 2013)

-- Lead a team of four to design and fabricate the electronics and RF system for the 2011-2013 OSU Mars Rover.
+- Led a team of four to design and fabricate the electronics and RF system for the 2011-2013 OSU Mars Rover.

 Education: Oregon State University
 ---------